Table of contents

 Background: An e-commerce company specializing in durable outdoor apparel is looking to optimize their ad spend to increase profitability.

-Challenge: The company is having success with their current ad campaigns on various digital platforms, but is struggling to accurately measure the actual profit that each ad dollar generates.
+Challenge: The company is having success with their current ad campaigns on various digital platforms, but is struggling to accurately measure the actual profit generated by each ad dollar.
 The current focus is on revenue, with no direct link to net profit after costs and expenses.

-Solution: By implementing Profit Tracking, the business can gain a deeper understanding of the actual profitability of their advertising efforts.
+Solution: By implementing Profit Tracking, businesses can gain a deeper understanding of the actual profitability of their advertising efforts.
 They do this by including not only revenue but also cost of goods (COGS), operational costs, and platform-specific advertising costs in their calculations.

 Profit Tracking vs ROAS